Pain is funny. A lot of pain is funnier. Humiliating pain is the best of all.

 Joven: SWEET MONKEY PEE-PEE SAUCE!

-- One of the "Impossible Let's Plays" Markiplier did involved this: every time he lost all his lives in The Impossible Quiz, he had to wax some part of his body.
-The most painful one, apparently, had been his armpit.
+- One of the "Impossible Let's Plays" Markiplier involved this.
+Every time he lost all his lives in The Impossible Quiz, he had to wax some part of his body.
+The most painful one, apparently, was his armpit.

 - The punishment for wiping out in OlliOlli or losing the second challenge in Comedy Central UK's The Sidemen Experience was a leg waxing, which involved both legs getting fully waxed for the two losing Sidemen eliminated in that round.
 KSI got his leg waxed by Lucy Collett as punishment for losing the first challenge to Make an Example of Them.
 Harry, Ethan, and Simon each got a leg waxed for wiping out, while Harry and Ethan were given full leg waxings for losing the challenge.

 - Analog Control included a penalty game in which the losing host has a chunk of their leg hair ripped off using duct tape.
 Thayne lost.

 - The Slow Mo Guys described themselves as "very hairy."
 So they tried a home waxing kit on their thighs in slow motion, even capturing Gavin Free's scream of pain in slow motion.